aldencshaji/SKY130_RTL_Design_and_Synthesis_Workshop/README.md

  # 3. Day 2 - Timing libs Hierarical vs Flat Synthesis and Efficient Flop Coding Styles
  ## 3.1 Introduction to lib

- We have used **sky130_fd_sc_hd__tt_025C_1v80** for which meaning of each abbreviation is given below:
+ We have used **sky130_fd_sc_hd__tt_025C_1v80**; meaning of each abbreviation is given below:

   - fd - the skywater foundary
   - sc - digital standard cell
   - hd - high density
   - tt - typical process
   - 025C - temperature
   - 1v80 - voltage

-- We already know about .lib, but now lets look what it looks like in an editor.
+ -- We already know about .lib, but now lets look what it looks like in an editor.
 After going to the verilog_files directory, type

    *gvim ../my_lib/lib/sky130_fd_sc_hd__tt_025C_1v80.lib

   ![](images/leakage_power_combination.PNG)

    Some of the details which are provided in the .lib file are
      - power, area, capacitance, timings, pin details

  Now for better understanding in comparison, let us take the three flavours of the same cell **2 input AND**.